pvico/RX-Dual-Power/README.md

 So, refering to the "Power source selection" section here above:
 * Step 1: the MCU drives the CTL2 signal high, forcing U3 to swicth off Q3 and Q4.
 This isolates the STBY PWR source from the output.
 It puts its CTL1 pin to high impedance.
 U2 will drive its CTL pin to low, opening Q1 and Q2, connecting MAIN PWR to the output.
 * Step 2: the MCU drives the CTL1 signal high, forcing U2 to swicth off Q1 and Q2.
 This isolates the MAIN PWR source from the output.
 It puts its CTL2 pin to high impedance.
 U3 will drive its CTL pin to low, opening Q3 and Q4, connecting STBY PWR to the output<sup><a href="#note11">11</a></sup>.
-* Step 3 (when both sources are below minimum voltage or if any one is disconnected or in short-circuit): the MCU will put both CTL1 and CTL2 pins to high impedance.
+* Step 3 (when both sources are below minimum voltage or if any one is disconnected<sup><a href="#note12">12</a></sup>  or in short-circuit): the MCU will put both CTL1 and CTL2 pins to high impedance.
 U2 and U3 will manage the source selection, connecting whichever source is 20mV above the other to the output.

 The STAT_STBY signals to the MCU when STBY PWR is powering the output.